 Today, Karl's Cabin is the only full-service restaurant in Salem Township (and one of the oldest log cabin restaurant structures in southeast Michigan).
 We're committed to providing great food and friendly service in a warm, inviting atmosphere.
 Long gone are the days of bar clearing brawls, and the food, beer and wine selections are better than ever!

-On a Sunday afternoon, Aug 26, 1956 the legendary Johnny Cash played Karl's Cabin (then Ruseak's Rustic Tavern).
-Here's what that performance would have looked like 61 years ago.
+On Aug 26, 1956 the legendary Johnny Cash played (then Ruseak's Rustic Tavern) on the stage that currently still exists today on the north end of our building Traveling through Detroit from Toronto he rocked "The Rustic Tavern" on a Sunday afternoon.
+Here's what that performance would have looked over 60 years ago.